 For faculty subject to APM 025, compensation for Additional Academic Activities is considered payment for an activity outside a faculty member’s regular job duties.
 This activity is therefore designated as a Category II OPA and subject to reporting under APM 025 as well as the policy time limit.

 Self-Supporting Degree Programs (SSDP)

-Additional compensation earned from self-supporting degree programs should always be processed as additional pay to the individual.
+Additional compensation earned from self-supporting degree programs chosen as direct payment can be processed as additional pay to the individual.
 As the number of self-supporting degree programs increase on our campus, our office is providing the following guidelines to ensure consistent practices across the campus.

 Entry into UCPath

 Payments for teaching or course development in self-supporting degree programs (SSDP) are by agreement and are paid differently depending on the academic’s job.

 For non-represented teaching faculty these payments should be added as additional pay on their regular teaching job.
 Use the earn code ACN when processing the SSDP payment for teaching and/or course development.

 For all other academics, payments for work in SSDP should be added as a concurrent job as follows: